NAME IT. REPORT IT. STOP IT.

 If what's happening in your life has left you feeling scared or uncomfortable as the person won't stop, it might be time to speak to someone and get some advice about it.

-We know that this is not the case.
 Stalking can be difficult for people and professionals to recognise as often the individual acts appear non-threatening or insignificant.
 However, the law is quite clear.
+Stalking is a crime, as well as a high risk behaviour that can have a long term impact on victims.

 We know victims will experience on average over 100 incidents before reporting to the Police.